The Privileged Perspective

 Not everybody can afford that perspective.

 Last semester, I read and studied Claudia Rankine’s Citizen: An American Lyric, a poetry collection based upon Rankine’s experience as an African-American woman existing in the United States.
 In the collection, she adopts the rare second person point of view, addressing the reader with the continuous use of “You”, begging the audience to ask the question: to whom is the narrator speaking?
-The poetry explores all-too-common microaggressions experienced by African-Americans, experiences which may seem entirely microscopic to others but that have a major effect on those who are paper-cut by them over and over again.
+The poetry explores all-too-common microaggressions experienced by African-Americans, experiences which may seem entirely microscopic to others but that have a major effect on those who are sliced into by them over and over again.
 Rankine states that often, she is mistaken with the only other Black woman in her office.
 In turn, she has learned to believe her co-workers “had a fifty-fifty chance of getting it right” (Rankine 43).
-The collection presents a plethora of other similarly unfair microaggressions against African-Americans, from Serena Williams being portrayed as angry and infantile for her reactions on the court to the list of “In Memory Of’s" provided to all those murdered in acts of police brutality.
+The collection presents a plethora of other similarly unfair microaggressions against African-Americans, from Serena Williams being portrayed as angry and infantile for her reactions on the court to the list of “In Memory Of’s provided to all those murdered in acts of police brutality.
 Rankine shows a list of names which gradually fade into nothingness, as if to claim that there is no point on counting infinitely.

 We analyzed Citizen in my poetry class, where the students were primarily White.
 We would gather to discuss, our fingers drumming upon tabletops, our skin resembling the cold, definitive snow resting outside the window.
 We talked of microaggressions, some debating that they saw no harm in viewing two Black people in the same office to be similar.
 We answered study questions regarding both poetics and the issue of race in America.